Karnali Province: Economy

 Karnali Province has the lowest growth rate in the country with an annual economic growth rate of 5.7% and is also contributes the least to the GDP at 4.1%.
 The province is among the poorest in Nepal with an estimated 28.9% of people living under absolute poverty (second highest in the country) and 51.7% of the people are multidimensionally poor (highest in the country).
 The unemployment rate in the province stands at 9.7% which is the third-lowest in the country.

 Agriculture

 Karnali is the largest producer of barley in the country and accounted for 43% of the country's total share of barley production in 2018/19.

+Environment

+It is estimated in 2023, or the year 2078 in Nepal, that more than 96 percent or 1,644,022 of the citizens of Karnali province are forced to drink contaminated water, and only 3 percent or 50,847 of citizens in the province have access to clean drinking water, according to Nepalnews.